postamesta/sMartSYNTHBOX/README.md

 <img width="1200" height="675" alt="Image" src="https://github.com/user-attachments/assets/1cb0d5e7-c326-451d-939a-e064754c5c81" />

-Version: 1.0 - First release can play only individual .sfz or .sf2 files or the FIRST PRESET of every multiple soundont.
-In the next update it will be possivle to navigate through presets.
+Version: 1.0 - First release can play only individual .sfz or .sf2 files or the FIRST PRESET of every multiple soundfont.
+In the next update it will be possible to navigate through presets.

 Description:
 ------------